Southwest Virginia(Abingdon site)

 The Southwest Virginia Higher Education Center (SVHEC) was established by the Virginia General Assembly in 1991 to strengthen the economy of southwest Virginia through education and training of the workforce.
+In 2004, the Department of Nurse Anesthesia partnered with the Southwest Virginia Higher Education Center (SVHEC) in Abingdon, Virginia to deliver our curriculum.
 Through partnership agreements, the SVHEC provides undergraduate and graduate degree programs, as well as professional development courses through distance technologies.

 VCU Onsite Student Coordinator: